Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Every Duromax generator comes with a warranty and can be extended beyond two years

-- The XP12000EH model is one of the most powerful portable generators that Duromax has to offer so it’s great for both construction sites and your home, but can be quite loud
+- The XP12000EH EPA and CARB compliant model is one of the most powerful portable generators that Duromax has to offer so it’s great for both construction sites and your home, but can be quite loud

 - Duromax generators have a reputation of only failing due to lack of proper maintenance or disregard for instructions from the owner, and never on their own

-- Duromax XP4400E is a budget friendly generator on the quieter side good for low powering needs
+- Duromax XP4400E is a budget-friendly portable generator on the quieter side good for low powering needs and operates within 3000 – 5000 running wattage range.

-- The XP10000E model is powerful enough to power your entire house with 10,000 Watt peak at low noise levels
+- The XP10000E model is powerful enough to power your entire house with 10,000 Watt peak at a low noise level

-Like other Duromax generators, this one can also run on gasoline or propane.
-It can run for 8 hours at 80% capacity on gasoline, while it can run up to 9 hours at 50% load on propane.
+Like other Duromax generators, this hybrid generator can also run on gasoline or propane.
+It can run for 8 hours at 80% capacity if it is gas-powered, while it can run up to 9 hours at 50% load on propane and the generator operates within 3000 – 5000 running wattage range.
+This is one of the best hybrid generators available out there.

 - Minimal Maintenance